Common Back and Spine Injuries After an Accident

 Was your shoulder hurt in an accident in West Virginia (WV)?

 Many people suffer from shoulder pain either immediately or shortly after a car wreck, motorcycle, or bike accident, slip and fall, or after having been hurt in a work accident.
-The severe trauma to the shoulder joint caused the impact of an accident can result in several different types shoulder injuries.
+The severe trauma to the shoulder joint caused the by impact of an accident can result in several different types of shoulder injuries.

-The shoulder is a ball-and-socket joint with three main bones: the upper arm bone (humerus), collarbone (clavicle), and shoulder blade (scapula).
+Human Shoulder PainThe shoulder is a ball-and-socket joint with three main bones: the upper arm bone (humerus), collarbone and shoulder blade (scapula).
 These bones are held together by muscles, tendons, and ligaments.
 The shoulder joint has the greatest range of motion of any joint in the body.
 Because of this mobility, the shoulder is more likely to be injured, especially the acromioclavicular (AC) joint, which lays over the top of the shoulder.

 Common shoulder injuries you may experience after an accident